This site requires a more recent version of Adobe Flash Player to function properly.

 Harley has been losing out to competition in the last year or two due to the aggressive discounting by its competitors on account of the stronger U.S. dollar.
 Harley has looked to keep supply in line with demand to protect its premium brand image, and chosen not to lower its model prices to an extent that rivals its competition.
 This has definitely cost the company sales, but the strategy for Harley has always been to first maintain its iconic brand and develop the sport of motorcycling.

 The U.S. heavyweight motorcycle market (601+ cc) was expected to shrink in the first half of this year, as it was lapping the positive growth of 7.6% in the year-ago period, driven by the onset of aggressive competitive discounting, and due to weak anticipated sales in oil-dependent areas.
 However, the market was down by more than expected, especially in Q2.
+The U.S. heavyweight motorcycle market hasn't filled up to the peak levels of 2005-2006, and it might not in the near future as well.
+This is primarily as the millennials are typically more price-conscious, especially after the recession, and are looking to hold off on making discretionary expenditures, which includes the luxury heavyweight motorcycles.

 Harley-Davidson stepping-up investment to boost sales